-In her pro bono work, Jen represents parents and children in family court.
-In recognition of her leadership in helping to bring more effective learning to new associates, she has received the firm’s Stanley D. Davis Award for Excellence in Professional Development.
-Kansas City Business magazine also named Jen to its “2014 Class of Influential Women.”
+In recognition of her leadership in helping to bring more effective learning to new associates, she received the firm’s prestigious Stanley D. Davis Award for Excellence in Professional Development.
+KC Business magazine also named Jen to its “2014 Class of Influential Women.”

 Publications